andr3wdown/kuribot-chatgpt-general-discord-bot/README.md

 5. paste your discord bots token into the TOKEN varible in kuribot.py
 6. paste your openai token into the token varible in gpthistory.py
 7. run from the command line using: python main.py

+you can customize kuris behaviour and personality by editing the pre-prompt in gpthistory.py